RodHartt/remwaste/README.md

 # 🟨 REMWASTE - Skip Selection Frontend

-This is a modern, animated skip booking frontend built with:
+This is a modern, animated skip booking frontend with dark and clear mode built with:

 - **Next.js (App Router)**
 - **Tailwind CSS**